Ona Munson: 1930–1940: Move to Hollywood

+Gone With the Wind

 Munson returned to Los Angeles in 1938 to appear a minor part in His Exciting Night, followed by an uncredited role in Dramatic School.
 When David O. Selznick began casting his production Gone with the Wind, he first announced that Mae West was to play Belle, but both West and Tallulah Bankhead refused the role as too small.
 Munson was the antithesis of the voluptuous Belle: freckled and of slight build—but Selznick cast her in the role.

+Munson had no apprehensions in accepting the role, as she said was the case of many an actress confronted with an objectionable character.
+Upon learning she had the role, "I was delighted.
+So many wanted it, I had no idea the directors would give it to me."

+"The most difficult part of [the] role is acting between the lines.
+'Belle' had so many things to say that could not be said, it was necessary to enact them.
+That took patience and hard work.
+I hope I have been able to do what they would not let me say."

 Munson’s career was stalemated by the acclaim of Gone with the Wind; for the remainder of her career, she was typecast in similar roles.
 In 1940, Munson had an affair with playwright Mercedes de Acosta while working for Republic Pictures in Los Angeles.
 Their affair was intense, with Munson once writing to Acosta in a letter: "I long to hold you in my arms and pour my love into you."

 1941–1955: Later years

 She subsequently appeared as Chinese casino owner of dubious repute, Mother Gin Sling, in Josef von Sternberg's film The Shanghai Gesture (1941), in which she was "unrecognizable", presumably due to the ‘yellowface’ make-up created for her character and others for the film.
 During production, it was publicized that Munson had planned to marry Federal Housing agent Stewart McDonald.
 Though the couple ultimately did not marry, they remained romantically involved through 1942.
 Her last film was The Red House, released in 1947.

 Munson's work on radio included co-starring (as Lorelei) with Edward G. Robinson on Big Town.

 Munson married painter Eugene Berman on January 20, 1950 in Beverly Hills.